benjaminalt/SyncBlue/README.txt

             Enables the user to browse the files and folders on the remote device.
 Supports "put", "get", "delete" and "make folder" operations.

+    2.3.
+Server

+        SyncBlue can also be used as an OBEX server to make OBEX available on computers that have a Bluetooth adapter but do not natively provide an OBEX server (such as many Windows computers).
+        This may be useful if your target device has Bluetooth and runs Python (or Windows executables) but does not advertise an OBEX service.
+        To launch the server, just click on "Server Mode" in the menu bar and then on "Launch Server".

 3. KNOWN BUGS & LIMITATIONS

-Does not work with Windows 7, 8 or 8.1 computers as target (!!) devices.
-Generally, compatibility does not depend on the platform of the target device (cross-platform synchronization is supported, so Mac/Android/Linux target devices are no problem) but only on whether the target device advertises and supports the OBEX File Transfer protocol as well as SDP (Service Discovery Protocol).
+To use Windows 7, 8 or 10 computers as target devices, install SyncBlue on both devices and launch a server (see above) on the target device.
+Generally, target device compatibility does not depend on the platform of the target device (cross-platform synchronization is supported, so Mac/Android/Linux target devices are no problem) but only on whether the target device advertises and supports the OBEX File Transfer protocol as well as SDP (Service Discovery Protocol), both of which are provided if the SyncBlue server is running.

 Copyright 03/24/2016 Benjamin Alt (benjamin_alt@outlook.com)